Keats/dbmigrate/README.md

 0001.initial_db.down.sql
 ```

-You can also pass a tring to `create` and dbmigrate will slugify it for you:
+You can also pass a string to `create` and dbmigrate will slugify it for you:

 ```bash
 dbmigrate --url postgres://.. --path ./migrations create "change currency table"